-Supported appointments are when you and the specialist meet in a videocall, with the patient going to a rural or urban Tasmanian Health Service site, or a GP clinic that has videoconferencing capability.
+Supported appointments are when you and the specialist meet in a videocall, with the patient going to a Tasmanian Health Service site, or a GP clinic that has videoconferencing capability.

 - Staff at the site will link up the video call and take any observations that may be needed (i.e. blood pressure).

 - If the appointment is at a Tasmanian Health Service site, as a public health service, it is free.

 - If the appointment is at a GP surgery, the patient may have to pay a GP consult fee.